Harsh19397/harry-potter-s-invisible-cloak/README.md

 # Harry-potter's invisible cloak

-1. Install the 3 libraries by running the below commands:
+1. Install 3 libraries by running the below commands before you use this code:
             a. pip install numpy
             b. pip install time
             c. pip install opencv-python